Programming and Technical Aspects

 A somewhat brute-force method is used with almost all the points on the surface of the ellipsoid being included and only those points with positive Z as seen from Earth, i.e. facing the Earth and also positive Z as seen from the Sun, being used in the drawing.
 This avoids drawing points on the far side of the planet or between the terminator and the edge.

 The rings of Saturn are drawn in a similar way but with all points being in the plane of the equator and the radius varying from the inner edge to the outer edge of the inner ring and the same for the outer ring (only the two main rings are shown).
 Firstly, the shadow of the rings on the planet is drawn in dark grey and then the rings themselves are drawn and may override the shadow.
 Both rings are drawn in rather a brown colour with the outer ring being brighter than the inner ring.
 The exception is if the shadow of the planet falls on the ring, in which case it is drawn dark grey.
+Also, if the rings are deemed to be invisible (because the Sun is shining on the other side from that seen from Earth), they are drawn dark grey.

 Apart from the bands of colour, the Great Red Spot is shown for Jupiter if it is visible.
 It is shown if its centre is less than 70 degrees from the central meridian.
 It is assumed to cover 27degrees of longitude (Peek, p.
 134), making it 0.15 of the major axis of Jupiter.
 It is also assumed to be an ellipse with vertical height 0.4 of its horizontal length and to be centred 0.4 of the major radius south of the equator. graphics.Fillellipse is used to draw it in colour brown.
 If it is not centred on the central meridian, its length is foreshortened accordingly.